Way Upstream: World Premiere Reviews

 "Prolific playwright Alan Ayckbourn has produced the biggest shock of his 26-hit play* career by introducing full frontal nudity into his latest play at the Stephen Joseph Theatre, Scarborough.

-Way Upstream with Robin Herford and Lavinia Bertram poised artistically on the edge of a boat as they simulate a dive into the river, it provides the ideal ending to a story of traumas between married couples, business partners and friends.
+But produced as it is in the closing moments of Way Upstream with Robin Herford and Lavinia Bertram poised artistically on the edge of a boat as they simulate a dive into the river, it provides the ideal ending to a story of traumas between married couples, business partners and friends.

-Way Upstream tended to wane after its initial impact.
+Ayckbourn has again turned to his familiar and successful recipe, but Way Upstream tended to wane after its initial impact.
 The pace slackened and the characters became a little monotonous.
 However, it has some superbly funny lines and great turns of phrase in typical Ayckbourn style.

 The entire play is set on a holiday river boat with two couples not exactly compatible either individually or collectively.
 Robin Bowerman is brilliant as the self-appointed skipper who succeeds in irritating his crew to the point of mutiny.
 Robin Herford as the weak submissive partner both in marriage and business is most impressive.